brunoerg/helpbitco.in/ADDPROJECT.md

 * Submit a Pull Request

-Please, we will only accept Bitcoin-related projects.
+Pay attention, we will only accept Bitcoin-related projects.